mongodc/presentations/presentation/1_slides/slide.md

 !SLIDE
 # Upcoming Webinars

-* MongoDB 2.4 Feature Demo and Q&A on Geo Capabilities - Tomorrow!
+* Realizing the Promise of Machine to Machine (M2M) with MongoDB - Tomorrow!
-* NoSQL as the New Normal - 23 April
-* MongoDB 2.4 Feature Overview and Q&A on Security - 25 April
+* Indexing and Query Optimization - 22 May
+* How Financial Firms Create a Single Customer View with MongoDB - 23 May

 .notes http://10gen.com/events

+!SLIDE
+# Upcoming MongoDB Days

+* Pittsburgh - June 3
+* New York City - June 21